 To Chill or Not to Chill?

 I’m leaving this up to you!
 When I first made these cookies, I chilled the cookie dough for 2 hours, my usual amount of time, and the cookies had a lovely crisp edge with a chewy center.
 They were delicious, but tasted like my soft chocolate chip cookies.
-I wanted something different– a thinner cookie with an overall crunch.
-So I chilled the cookie dough for 1 hour.
-The edges were super crispy and the centers were slightly chewy.
-They were REALLY tasty.
-Finally, I tested the cookie dough without chilling it.
-Cookies were thin and crisp.
-We loved them.
+I wanted something different– a thinner cookie with an overall crunch so I continued testing the recipe.
+Here’s what I discovered: